ton-community/ton-docs/docs/v3/guidelines/dapps/asset-processing/jettons.md

 :::info Important
 It's **recommended** to read and **understand** [how does jetton transfer work](/v3/guidelines/dapps/asset-processing/jettons#jetton-wallets-communication-overview) and [how to send jettons with comment](/v3/guidelines/dapps/asset-processing/jettons#jetton-off-chain-processing) articles before reading this section.

-Below you'll find step-by-step guide how to process jetton withdrawals.
+Below you'll find a step-by-step guide on how to process jetton withdrawals.
 :::

 To withdraw Jettons, the wallet sends messages with the `transfer` body to its corresponding Jetton wallet.